everydayhero/react-widgets/src/docs.md

 Campaign slug to filter results by campaign.
 Requires `country`.

 `charityUid` (string)<br>
 Charity uid to filter results by charity.
-If used with `campaignUid` or `campaignUids`, multiple charity uids can be passed as a CSV.
+If used with `campaignUid` or `campaignUids`, multiple charity uids can be passed as a comma separated list.
 This will return pages for these charities within the specified campaign(s).

 `charitySlug` (string)<br>
 Charity slug to filter results by charity.
 Requires `country`.